When the Bankruptcy Trustee Suspects Fraud

 While these are standard questions all trustees ask, the trustee will ask more specific questions related to the case.
 In most instances, a bankruptcy lawyer can predict a trustee's questions and, when appropriate, handle potential issues before the 341 meeting of creditors.
 Learn what happens after the 341 meeting of creditors.

-What Will a Trustee Who Suspects Fraud Do?
+What Will a Bankruptcy Trustee Who Suspects Bankruptcy Fraud Do?

-When allegations of fraud enter into a bankruptcy matter, the next step usually involves obtaining information informally and through discovery.
-Once the trustee or a creditor has enough evidence, the case will move into litigation.
+When allegations of fraud are raised in a bankruptcy matter, the next step usually involves obtaining information informally and through discovery and assessing whether bankruptcy fraud occurred.

 Informal Discovery

-If a creditor or someone else appears at the 341 asking questions, expect the trustee to continue the 341 meeting to another day.
+If a creditor or someone else appears at the 341 meeting asking questions, and the trustee believes creditors might benefit from the information derived from the exchange, expect the trustee to continue it to another day.
 Most trustees will give the creditor an hour or more to explore financial wrongdoings.

-The trustee can also request additional financial information, photographs, and property appraisals.
+As discussed above, the trustee can request additional financial information, photographs, and property appraisals.
 Some trustees will conduct property inspections and inventories of homes, businesses, storage spaces, and safe deposit boxes.

 Rule 2004 Examinations